 Genetic hair loss is a permanent and progressive condition.
 Left alone, with no intervention to counteract the detrimental activity of the DHT which causes the hairs around the top of the head to gradually thin and can even lead to complete baldness due to an inherited sensitivity, the process will progress unhindered.
 Whilst the rate at which it does so differs person-to-person, emotional and lifestyle influences – including stress, something many top flight athletes encounter due to the pressures of training, results and media attention – can speed this process up.

 Despite the fact that Rafael Nadal’s hair is undoubtedly thinning, this doesn’t mean it’s game, set and match for his once-luscious locks.
-As his hair follicles are clearly still active, a combination of high strength minoxidil and daily finasteride 1mg tablets could make a significant difference – as they have done for many of Belgravia’s Male Hair Loss Treatment clients.
+As his hair follicles are clearly still active, clinically-proven male pattern hair loss treatment may be a viable option.

 Tennis players could learn from footballers